proycon/flat/docs/user_guide.rst

 ~~~~~~~~~

 You can access the search function through the **Tools & Options** menu.
 The
-search dialogue allows you to enter complex queries using CQL, the Corpus Query
+search dialog allows you to enter complex queries using CQL, the Corpus Query
 Language, or FQL, the FoLiA Query Language.

 (TODO: needs further documentation)